Getting Here - Detailed Information

 Marsh-Billings-Rockefeller National Historical Park is off Vt.
 12 in Woodstock.
 Take I-89 to exit 1 (U.S. 4).
 From exit 1, take U.S. 4 west (13 miles) through Quechee and Taftsville to Woodstock.
 From U.S. 4 in downtown Woodstock, bear right onto Vt.
 12 north.
 Cross the iron bridge over the Ottauquechee River, bear right onto River Road, and take the first right into the parking area at the Billings Farm & Museum.

 Begin at the Visitor Center at the Billings Farm & Museum, next to the parking area.
-National Park staff are available to answer questions and help plan your visit.
+National Park staff are available (End of May - Oct 31) to answer questions and help plan your visit.
 Here you can view the award-winning film "A Place in the Land".
 From the Billings Farm & Museum you can cross Vt.
 12 to continue your visit at the National Park Carriage Barn Visitor Center.

 The Mansion and gardens may be visited by guided tours led by park staff.
 Tours are offered Memorial Day weekend through October 31.
 Special daily programs begin July 1st this year.
 Make advance reservations by calling 802-457-3368 ext 222.
 You can also make reservations in person at either the Billings Farm & Museum or at the National Park Carriage Barn Visitor Center.
 Tours are limited in size.
 Large groups need to call ahead for special arrangements.
 A tour fee is charged.
 Assisted Listening Devices are available for our tours.
 A ranger will carry a microphone and the needed participant will carry an earpiece.